Kajolshah29/AgroSmart/backend/README.md

-# Agrichain Backend
+# AgroSmart Backend

-This is the backend server for the Agrichain project.
+This is the backend server for the AgroSmart project.

 ## Setup Instructions